When it comes to pregnancy and food, you might feel like the human design is a cruel joke. We feel bloated and gassy, yet we just want to eat.

-We constantly feel sick, but we’re expected to eat calorie-dense, nutrient-dense foods for the growing baby.
+We constantly feel sick, but we’re expected to eat calorie-dense, nutrient-dense foods for our growing baby.
 We want to eat a pile of sugary cookies, but we need to eat a healthy salad with some protein and a piece of fruit.

 And then there are the cravings.
 Why do I want to eat nothing but blueberries all day?
 Is this good for my baby?
 Is it bad?

-What Is A Pregnancy Craving?
+What Is a Pregnancy Craving?

-When Do Cravings Start, And Stop?
+When Do Cravings Start and Stop?

 Around halfway through your pregnancy is when they will be at their most intense, and generally, they will fade away from there.
 Sometimes your cravings will not completely go away.

-Some women find they start craving a specific food during pregnancy and then carry on loving it after birth, and for the rest of their lives.
+Some women find they start craving a specific food during pregnancy and then carry on loving it after birth and for the rest of their lives.
 This may be psychological, related to the positive, comforting feelings associated with that food.

 Why Do I Crave These Foods?